yousean-ai/UGS/Configuration.md

 ## Configuring the Controller

 ### Firmware settings
+> The firmware settings is available for GRBL, TinyG and g2core

-All your controller firmware settings are available in an configuration dialog and will let you tweak the inner workings of your hardware.
+All your controller firmware settings are available in a configuration dialog and will let you tweak the inner workings of your hardware.
 It is available in both the UGS Classic and UGS Platform edition:
 * UGS Classic - Open the menu `Settings → Firmware Settings`
 * UGS Platform - Open the menu `Machine → Firmware Settings`